 There are not many nuances in voting.

 Therefore, the behavior rewarded by majority vote does not allow for nuances.
 It’s not about finding good solutions in the middle or anywhere, it’s about winning votes.
-The rules of the game are about polarizing views, taking a stand, having a clear position.
+The rules of the game are about polarizing views, taking a stand, and having a clear position.
 Even if, in reality, people hold more nuanced opinions, they have to polarize to brand themselves into a position that is distinguishable from the other candidate.
 It’s not their fault.
 It’s simply the behavior that the rules of the game will reward.

 Tyranny of the majority

 Unclear decision-making is not a decision-making method.
 Yet, I am listing it here because it’s a reality in many organizations.
-My experience is that most friend groups, families and peer-oriented teams make their decisions with this vague decision-making method.
+My experience is that most friend groups, families, and peer-oriented teams make their decisions with this vague decision-making method.

 This is a mix of decision-making methods.
 People might be assuming a consensus-like structure but they don’t really follow through.
 That often looks like this: lots of talking with no solution.
-As people lose their patience, one group starts to stand their ground.
-People who don’t agree need to be persuaded.
+As people lose their patience, one group starts to stand its ground.
+People who don’t agree with the position need to be persuaded.
 No one really asks for a final yes or no. The decision is just somehow made.
 Or at least some people assume it has been made and start carrying out the decision.

 Tyranny of structurelessness